 I don’t know about that, but if the attendance inside the cricket stadium that night is any indication, then it might be true.
 The crowd was easily 50/50 in support of both sides, though the Guyanese side certainly became more prevalent as the match wore on.

-Antigua held what appeared to be a fairly comfortable lead heading into Guyana’s last chance at bat, but the Amazon Warriors prevailed with a furious comeback eventually taking the match by two wickets…
+Antigua held what appeared to be a fairly comfortable lead heading into Guyana’s last chance at bat, but the Amazon Warriors prevailed with a furious comeback eventually taking the match by a few wickets…

 No, I don’t know what wickets are, but it was easy for me to tell when Guyana won.

 For one thing, the hometown PA announcer who had been shamelessly rooting for Antigua the entire match, while deriding the Guyanese side fell silent.

 For another, all the Guyanese people around me were going crazy – waving flags, screaming, dancing, setting off fireworks – while the Antiguans sat dejected, cursed quietly, or simply headed to the exits.